Department of Horticulture

 The Michigan Greenhouse Growers Expo is held jointly with the Great Lakes Fruit, Vegetable and Farm Market EXPO at the DeVos Place Convention Center in downtown Grand Rapids, Michigan.
 The last Expo was on December 5-6, 2017.
 This Expo is planned by the MSU Floriculture Team in coordination with the Western Michigan Greenhouse Association and the Metropolitan Detroit Flower Growers Association.
 The greenhouse education sessions are open to everyone attending the Great Lakes Fruit, Vegetable and Farm Market EXPO.
 Sessions present research-based information focused on greenhouse production issues, pest management, marketing, profitability, energy conservation, new production technologies, and more.

 In late July and early August of each year, we partner with several leading young plant producers in the state for a coordinated open house featuring plant displays in landscapes and containers.
-The 2017 Tour ran from July 24 to August 4.
+The 2018 Tour will run from July 30 to August 10.
 The objective of the Tour is to educate growers and industry professionals about new and existing plant selections and how they perform in different settings.
 The MSU Plant Trial Field Day is an annual grower meeting that consists of tours of the Horticulture Demonstration Gardens and presentations targeted for managers and staff of retail and wholesale greenhouses, garden centers, and landscape companies.

 |Cathy Whitman||Floriculture Research Technician||2001-present|